 Treatment and prognosis

 The early onset type has a better prognosis.
-High morbidity and mortality are seen patients with HAP as they are already hospitalised for another condition.
+High morbidity and mortality are seen patients with Hospital acquired pneumonia as they are already hospitalised for another condition.

 - 1. Herold CJ, Sailer JG.
 Community-acquired and nosocomial pneumonia.
 Eur Radiol.
 2004;14 Suppl 3 (3): E2-20. doi:10.1007/s00330-003-2162-7 - Pubmed citation